dabumana/DAO-Cluster-Service/README.md

 * Always verify the `pubkey` of any program invoked via `invoke_signed()`.
 * Ensure that the account data has the type you expect it to have.
 #### :heavy_exclamation_mark: 10.
 DISCLAIMER
-***This repository it's just a reference of a virtualized cluster service, eventually for production you need to add additional componente, be safe.***
+***This repository it's just a reference of a virtualized cluster service, eventually for production you need to add additional components, be safe.***